 1. Thinking Most Customers are Liars or Cheats

-Certainly, there are scam artists out there and you will talk to them from time to time.
+Indeed, there are scam artists out there, and you will talk to them from time to time.
 But the reality is less than 1% of consumers are attempting to scam organizations.
 Just as with our legal system, you need to follow the premise that every customer is innocent until (unless) proven guilty

 2. Following the Rules

 Last month I bought movie tickets online for the teen phenomenon High School Musical 3.
-On premier night I arrived at the over-crowded theatre with 3 giddy little girls.
+On the premiere night, I arrived at the over-crowded theatre with 3 giddy little girls.
 I immediately went to the kiosk to print out the movie tickets.
 My attempt to print the actual tickets failed and the message “Out of Paper” appeared on the screen.
-I simply scooted over to the next kiosk and tried to print and I got the message “Tickets under this confirmation number have already been printed.”
+I simply scooted over to the next kiosk and tried to print, and I got the message “Tickets under this confirmation number have already been printed.”

-As upset as I was at that moment, and I was truly pissed off, I know this young employee was simply “following the rules”.
+As upset as I was at that moment, and I was genuinely pissed off, I know this young employee was merely “following the rules”.
 I’m sure he was told to only admit guests with paid admission.
 But following the rules resulted in a big problem for me.

-Successful problem resolution is absolutely dependent on employee willingness and freedom to be able to break away from a task or “normal” job duty in order to handle a problem for a customer.
+Successful problem resolution is entirely dependent on employee willingness and freedom to be able to break away from a task or “normal” job duty to handle a problem for a customer.
 You need to think out of the box to solve customer problems, or better yet, you need to understand that there is no box to step out of.
 Whatever it takes to fix a problem is what you need to do.
-That is, if you’re serious about keeping customers (and your job).
+That is if you’re serious about keeping customers (and your job).

 3. Making a Mountain Out of a Molehill

-Making a big deal out of minor issues with customers robs your company of credibility, frustrates customers, and sends customers running to the competition.
+Making a big deal out of minor issues with clients robs your company of credibility, frustrates customers, and sends customers running to the competition.
 Consider the following true story.

 Mr. Farrell immediately wrote the customer a letter explaining that that was not how he ran his business.
 He apologized, enclosed a card for a free hot fudge sundae, and asked the customer to come back.
-But Bob didn’t just regain that customer’s goodwill, he learned something very valuable: “When something happens with a customer and you’re not sure what to do, give ‘em a pickle.
+But Bob didn’t just regain that customer’s goodwill, he learned something precious: “When something happens with a customer, and you’re not sure what to do, give ‘em a pickle.
 Do what it takes to make things right!”

 4. Believing Complaining Customers are a Nuisance

-Handling complaints can, at times, be frustrating or difficult and it can be easy to view complaining customers as a nuisance.
+Handling complaints can, at times, be frustrating or confusing and it can be easy to view complaining customers as a nuisance.
 The danger in this viewpoint is that we may treat customers brusquely.

 As simple as it may sound, politeness is a tangible asset that can positively impact customer satisfaction with complaint handling.
-If you solve the customer’s issue, but are rude or indifferent in the process, you can still negatively impact the relationship.
+If you solve the customer’s issue but are rude or indifferent in the process, you can still negatively affect the relationship.
 Simply put, when you are polite and courteous, customers will experience more satisfaction and reward you with stronger loyalty

 5. No Sense of Urgency